Freelance-Websites/dbp-website/src/content/index.md

         Our expertise lies in providing tailored debt and equity financing structures that unlock value and drive growth.
 With a deep understanding of the real estate market and a proven track record of success, Delta Bridge Partners is your trusted partner in achieving financial objectives.
       ctaText: Learn more
+    - type: list
+      title: About Us
+      content: Delta Bridge was founded on the principle of providing swift and reliable capital to real estate investors.
+Our team of seasoned professionals brings decades of industry experience to every transaction.
+We are dedicated to building long-term relationships with our investors based on trust, transparency, and performance.
+      items:
+        - title: Mission statement
+          content: To be the preeminent capital solutions provider for opportunistic real estate investors, unlocking value through a combination of debt and equity financing strategies tailored to time-sensitive acquisitions and distressed asset scenarios.
+        - title: Vission statement
+          content: To become the industry leader in comprehensive real estate investment solutions, recognized for our unwavering commitment to speed, expertise, and client advocacy across the debt and equity spectrum.
 es:
   sections:
     - type: hero